antimony-lang/antimony/README.md

 ## State of this projects

-Basic algorithms should compile fine.
-See the [examples](./examples) More sophisticated programs will not work yet.
+Most algorithms should run fine, but some features may be unstable.
+Standard library is still incomplete.
 See [TODO](./TODO) for a roadmap.

 The Sabre compiler emits JavaScript, and a C backend is currently in development.
 Backends for WASM, x86 and ARM are planned.